sparkle-project/Sparkle/Documentation/Installation.md

 2. The updater, or another updater running, or someone else probably won't accidently remove the downloaded item if the installer decides to 'own' it.

 ### Update Extraction
 After the installer receives the input installation data, it starts extracting the update.
 The installer first sends a `SUExtractionStarted` message.

+If the unarchiver requires DSA validation before extraction (binary delta archives do) or if the expected installation type is a package type, then before starting the unarchiver, validation is checked to make sure the signature for the archive is valid.
+If the signature is not valid, then a `SUArchiveExtractionFailed` message is sent to the updater (see below on what happens after that).
+We can't require validation before extracting for normal application updates because they allow changes to DSA keys.
+Delta updates are fine however because if those fail, then a full update can be tried.

-Then it may send several `SUExtractedArchiveWithProgress` messages indicating the unarchival progress back to the updater.
+After extraction starts, one or more `SUExtractedArchiveWithProgress` messages indicating the unarchival progress are sent back to the updater.
 On failure, the installer will send `SUArchiveExtractionFailed`.
 In the updater, if the update is a delta update and extraction fails, then the full archive is downloaded and we go back to the "Sending Installation Data" section to re-send the data and begin extraction again.
 If the update is not a delta update and extraction fails on the other hand, then the updater aborts causing the installer to abort as well.

-### Validation
+### Post Validation
-If the unarchiving succeeds, a `SUValidationStarted` message is sent back to the updater, and the installer begins validating the update.
+If the unarchiving succeeds, a `SUValidationStarted` message is sent back to the updater, and the installer begins post validating the update.

+If validation was already done before extraction, just the code signature is checked on the extracted bundle to make sure it's valid (if there's a code signature on the bundle).
+This is just a consistency check to make sure the developer didn't make a careless erorr.

 If validation fails, the installer aborts, causing the updater to abort the update as well.
 Otherwise, the installer sends a message `SUInstallationStartedStage1` to the updater and begins the installation.

 ### Retrieving Process Identifier